elibroftw/blog.elijahlopez.ca/content/posts/how-to-install-pixelexperience-rom.md

 ]
 ---

 Installing the PixelExperience ROM took me more than 4 hours of my time and took a week total from the time I first tried installing the ROM.
-The biggest factor is the lack of instructions in the original post on XDA, an assumption that the user knows how to boot an image, and the use of other ROM instructions.
-I have put everything together here for you and me to extend our phone's life.
+Some feedback for Android Custom ROM developers and tutorial writers/youtubers are: link to instructions in the original XDA post, do not assume that the user knows how to "enter" a recovery image, write thorough instructions rather than one portion of it, and stop promoting incorrect and unhelpful instructions.
+I have put everything I've learned together here for you and me to extend our phone's life.

 {{< toc >}}